10 Proven Strategies to Build an Incredible Team Culture

 Squarespace has several employee resource groups (ERGs) where employees can connect and strengthen their communities, such as Queerspace, Carespace, and Women+ at Squarespace.

-5. Be clear about expectations
+5. Set clear expectations

 In order to create an amazing team culture you need to be transparent from the very start and make sure everyone knows what’s expected of them.
 This starts with great onboarding.